THE 2026 GRANT AWARD CYCLE IS COMING!

 Woodzilla Hand Lino Press

-Teacher Professional Rejuvenation and Development Grants: Successful grants seek to support educators in their professional growth, pursuit, or passion.
+Successful grants seek to support educators in their professional growth, pursuit, or passion.
 This can include teachers attending training, taking part in hands-on learning opportunities, participating in immersive experiences, or building cultural proficiency.
 Grant awardees should articulate how this professional learning or rejuvenation will support their professional work within NPS and have a plan to share their learning or experiences with their colleagues and/or students.
 Reasonable travel expenses will be considered.
 While in-service credits may be awarded for activities, NEF does not fund coursework solely for degree attainment or recertification.

-Examples of funded Rejuvenation Grants:
+Examples of funded Teacher Professional Rejuvenation & Development Grants:

 High school art teacher attends summer programming to expand professional skills.